Sales taxes in the United States: Internet transactions

-In October 2017, the state of South Dakota petitioned the Supreme Court to abrogate the Quill decision, citing the ease that online retailers can now determine the location and appropriate sales tax for purchases compared to the state of the Internet in 1992.
-Several online retailers, including Wayfair, Overstock.com and Newegg, submitted petitions in opposition to South Dakota, stating that the impact will be difficult on small and medium-sized retailers that would not have ease of access to these tools.
+In October 2017, the state of South Dakota petitioned the Supreme Court to abrogate the Quill decision, citing the ease with which online retailers can now determine the location and appropriate sales tax for purchases compared to the state of the Internet in 1992.
+Several online retailers, including Wayfair, Overstock.com, and Newegg, submitted petitions opposing South Dakota, stating that the impact would be difficult for small- and medium-sized retailers that would not have easy access to these tools.
 In January 2018, the Supreme Court agreed to hear the case South Dakota v.
 Wayfair, Inc. in its 2018 term.
 Oral arguments were heard by the Supreme Court on April 17, 2018.
-During oral arguments South Dakota's attorney general, Marty Jackley, and the U.S. Solicitor General's representative, Malcolm L. Stewart, both posited that if the Court overturns the Quill decision that the ruling must be retroactive and not merely prospective.
+During oral arguments, South Dakota's attorney general, Marty Jackley, and the U.S. Solicitor General's representative, Malcolm L. Stewart, both posited that if the Court overturns the Quill decision, the ruling must be retroactive and not merely prospective.
 Several Justices were concerned about the burden that back taxes and ongoing sales and use tax compliance would place on small businesses.

 On June 21, 2018, the Supreme Court held that states may charge tax on purchases made from out-of-state sellers, even if the seller does not have a physical presence in the taxing state.
 The court's 5–4 majority decision overturned Quill, ruling that the physical presence rule decided from Quill was 'unsound and incorrect' in the current age of Internet services.

 Value added tax

-There is no value added tax in the United States.
-There have been proposals to replace some Federal taxes with a value added tax.
+There is no value-added tax in the United States.
+There have been proposals to replace some Federal taxes (or add onto them) with a value-added tax.

 History

-The use of sales taxes by U.S. states dates back at least to the Pennsylvania mercantile license tax that was initially introduced in 1821, though this and other early taxes were not broad-based.
-Buehler attributes development of modern state sales taxes to the depression era.
+The use of sales taxes by U.S. states dates back at least to the Pennsylvania mercantile license tax, introduced in 1821, though this and other early taxes were not broad-based.
+Buehler attributes the development of modern state sales taxes to the depression era.
 He credits Kentucky with the first tax levied exclusively on retailers.
-The initial tax, passed in 1930, was progressive, but was replaced in 1934 with a 3 percent flat rate tax and then was eliminated in 1936.
+The initial tax, passed in 1930, was progressive but was replaced in 1934 with a 3 percent flat-rate tax and then eliminated in 1936.
 The current Kentucky sales tax was adopted in 1960.
-The Commerce Clearing House credits Mississippi with the first sales tax, in 1930.
+The Commerce Clearing House credits Mississippi with the first sales tax in 1930.
 Forty-five states and the District of Columbia currently impose sales taxes (see Table 1).
 Twenty-four of the states first levied the tax during the 1930s, six in the 1940s, five in the 1950s, and eleven in the 1960s.
-Vermont was the most recent state to impose a sales tax, in 1969.
+Vermont was the most recent state to impose a sales tax in 1969.
 Alaska, Delaware, Montana, New Hampshire, and Oregon do not levy general sales taxes.